honeybadger26/otree_rule-following-as-signal/README.md

 - Payment Info program
 	- Earnings are reported in Euros.
 [TH: This seems to be encoded in a variable that I don't know how to fix.]
 	- What variable(s) determine the round(s) that are paid?
 I'd like to be able to explain on the payment info page which round was selected to be paid.
+- Replace SVO program
+	- Instead of the SVO program, participants are to be given a couple of questionnaries.
+See file "new_questions.md".
+Suggested program titles are in the file.

 ## Done